Quetext Logo Detect AI and Plagiarism Confidently with Quetext Get Started

 When evaluating the trustworthiness of a website, there are a few key factors to consider.
 One way to identify a trustworthy website is to look for TLD (top-level domain) extensions like .edu and .gov, which are typically associated with reputable educational institutions and government agencies.

 Another critical factor is whether the information provided is peer-reviewed or includes citations, indicating that the content has been evaluated and verified by experts in the field.
+These are essential signs when trying to understand how to know if a source is credible.

 However, there are other things to consider when checking the credibility of a website.